axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-12-ChainCodec-v1.0.0.md

         "address": "axelar1800drchmd7pq8l3jdc0hpr8ngk8d9vpqqay9r07ms5kjyx34838sdeh4z9"
     }
     ```

+### MultisigProver and VotingVerifier migration

+1. Prepare the config for chain-codec instantiation and migration of MultisigProver and VotingVerifier

+    ```bash
+    ts-node cosmwasm/migrate/chain-codec.ts prepare
+    ```

-4. Upload new MultisigProver and VotingVerifier contracts.
+2. Upload new MultisigProver and VotingVerifier contracts.
 You need to provide a chain name for some reason,
     so just provide whatever amplifier chain name you want.
     ```bash
     ts-node cosmwasm/submit-proposal.js store \